Kvernufoss and Kvernugil gorge, Iceland

-** prices do not include postage, packaging, matting or framing
+** prices include VAT, but do not include postage, packaging, matting or framing

 Numerous legends and tales tell of gold hidden behind a roaring waterfall.
 Unfortunately, and no doubt by some dark magic, even meticulous searches always seem to come up empty handed.
 That’s not the only reason however, why looking for treasure behind Iceland’s numerous drapes of water would be unwise.
 Riches and, indeed, the stuff worthy of song and tale, are in front of, rather than behind the gushing water.
 In this case, looking in from behind reveals an epic landscape, shaped by forces that are too slow and subtle to perceive most of the time, and too fast and violent, too outrageous, to really take in some of the time.

 Long known as ‘the secret waterfall’, there were only two other people at the site during my first visit, not counting the two I met at the parking lot.
 As I found out the following day, only the pouring rain had been to blame.
 Coming back hunting for better light, the place was rather packed.
 And that’s when I witnessed (again) the risks some people are willing to take for a photograph - I’d seen similar stupidities at Fjaðrárgljúfur.